 - Online sales are growing an estimated 5x faster than retail sales as a whole.
 This holiday season non-store sales are forecasted to grow 14% from last year in comparison to 2.5-3% growth across the industry as a whole.

 - The web influences almost half off in-store sales.

 - Holiday shoppers do more online research in a shaky economy.
 The average holiday shopper plans to do 36% of their shopping online.

 - 33% of gift shoppers start their gift ideas online.
 This group is split between retailer websites (21%), search engines (11%), and social media sites (1%).

 - Digital shoppers have bigger budgets. $440 on average, which is 40% more than their non-digital counterparts.

-While these numbers are staggering, they merely solidifies the widely accepted notion that ecommerce is the future of retail.
+While these numbers are staggering, they merely solidify the widely accepted notion that e-commerce is the future of retail.